LandSharkFive/PassTwo/README.md

 To delete the master password, delete the password vault file.
 To delete all account passwords, delete the password vault file.

 Backup the password vault files as needed.
-Keep the master password(s) safe.
+Keep the master passwords safe.

 ## Examples